-Rachel Calloway (mezzo-soprano) has been praised by the New York Times for “penetrating
+Mezzo-soprano Rachel Calloway, voice instructor, has been praised by the New York

-Laury Christie is a member of the voice faculty (soprano) and is certified in the
+Soprano Laury Christie is a member of the voice faculty and is certified in the Alexander

-Alexander technique.
-She has performed with orchestras the U.S. and at Spoleto Festival
+technique.
+She has performed with orchestras the U.S. and at Spoleto Festival USA,

 extensively around the United States.
 He is a Metropolitan Opera National Council